vegaprotocol/documentation/docs/releases/overview.md

 For full details on these network and market parameters and what they represent please read the [liquidity concepts pages](../concepts/liquidity/index.md).

-We advise any existing liquidity providers to use [Console on Fairground](console.fairground.wtf/) or the APIs to experiment with the new liquidity protocol ahead of the release to ensure they are comfortable with the changes.
+We advise any existing liquidity providers to use [Console on Fairground ↗](https://console.fairground.wtf/) or the APIs to experiment with the new liquidity protocol ahead of the release to ensure they are comfortable with the changes.

-To see lower level details of how the new SLA liquidity feature is designed check out the following [spec](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0044-LIME-lp_mechanics.md).
-The work items completed on this feature can be seen on issues and pull requests with the [`liquidity-sla`](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Aliquidity-sla+) label.
+To see lower level details of how the new SLA liquidity feature is designed check out the following [spec ↗](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0044-LIME-lp_mechanics.md).
+The work items completed on this feature can be seen on issues and pull requests with the [`liquidity-sla` ↗](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Aliquidity-sla+) label.

 #### Perpetual futures markets